 Begin with a simple online search.
 Use Google to begin shaping an idea of what your ideal customer looks like.
 There’s a wealth of information available online with plenty of data, facts, and figures to help you make generalizations across your target audience.
 That being said, be wary of the source of your information when collecting data and make sure you’re satisfied that the research is reliable.

-For instance, 59% of 18-29 year olds use Instagram, compared to only 18% of 50-64 year olds.
-But, 72% of 50-64 year olds do use Facebook.
+For instance, 59% of 18 to 29 year olds use Instagram, compared to only 18% of 50 to 64 year olds.
+But, 72% of 50 to 64 year olds do use Facebook.
 So, if you want to know how to grow your business online and your primary target audience is 50-64 years old, it might not be worth your while to invest time in using Instagram, but you could consider a strategy for Facebook.

 Once you’ve gathered some basic information about your target audience, you can use it to create buyer personas.
 Buyer personas are different fictional characters that could be part of your target audience and as you build them you invent a narrative around each buyer persona.
 This includes information about their day-to-day, behavior, likes and dislikes, challenges, and desires for the future.
 Customer research is about generalizing your target audience; after you’ve done this, creating buyer personas can help you see your ideal customers as individuals again.

 Once you’ve found out which social media platforms are favored by your target audience, you can use social listening tools to set up streams.
 Instead of spending hours trawling through various social media feeds, a stream will collect every post that includes a certain keyword.